rogerbf/snicksnack/README.md

 # snicksnack

-Generates an array of random words or sentences based no the [Swedish Kelly-list](https://spraakbanken.gu.se/eng/kelly) which contains 8425 of the most frequent lemmas in the Swedish language.
-The random selection follows a Zipfian distribution.
+Generates an array of random words or sentences from [kelly-lists](https://www.npmjs.com/package/kelly-lists).
+Random selection follows a Zipfian distribution and limits words to a single occurence.

 ## usage